Eurofins Scientific SE: Disclosure of Total Number of Voting Rights and Number of Shares in the Capital at 31 December 2024

 EUROFINS SCIENTIFIC SE E1013

-2. Identity of the notifier (if another person makes the notification on behalf of the issuer)
+- Identity of the notifier (if another person makes the notification on behalf of the issuer) N/A

 192,981,183